Sumit1991Saha/Async-Rest-Jersey/readme.md

 2. `java -jar target/Async-Rest-Jersey-1.0-SNAPSHOT.jar`
 3. Go to `http://localhost:8080/async-rest-jersey/books` it should show some hardcoded data

+To build the docker image :-
+`docker build -t async-rest-jersey -f Dockerfile.app .`

+To run the app in the container :-
+`docker run -d -p 8080:8080 async-rest-jersey`

 Maven command used to setup this project initially:-

 mvn archetype:generate \